-The surety bond is like an insurance policy that protects the public in case any errors made by the notary public cause financial or other harm.
+The surety bond is like an insurance policy that protects the public in case any errors made by the California notary public cause financial or other harm.
 It protects the public by compensating them for damages incurred as a result of the actions of the bonded party.

-This cost can vary here as well, but the state-required notary bond costs $38 from our notary supply partner.
+This cost can vary here, but the state-required notary bond costs $38 from our notary supply partner.

 Keep in mind that this bond protects the public, not the notary public.
 If the notary public wants similar insurance to protect the notary from any errors the notary public can purchase optional errors and omissions insurance.
 This costs an additional $40 to $170 at our supply partner, depending on the amount of coverage.